-While some questions during the voir dire process may aim to instill your themes, help jurors see the case from your client’s perspective, and seek commitments to follow the law, this technique, known as pre-conditioning, should really take a back seat to the questions that are the heart of voir dire: those deigned to reveal juror biases.
+While some questions during the voir dire process may aim to instill your themes, help jurors see the case from your client’s perspective, and seek commitments to follow the law, this technique, known as pre-conditioning, should really take a back seat to the questions that are the heart of voir dire: those designed to reveal juror biases.
 While pre-conditioning or suggestive questioning could have a slight impact in shaping jurors’ later thoughts and decisions – a psychological principle known as priming – the suggestive influence of an attorney’s questions at this stage is actually quite limited.
 For one, jurors know very little about the facts or arguments that will be at issue, and most believe it is unlikely they will be chosen for the jury (we’ve all seen the looks of surprise and/or disappointment when a juror learns he or she has been selected), and therefore they are not invested in the case enough at this early stage to be paying attention for how the questions relate to the case.
 Secondly, the decision you are aiming to influence – their verdict – is so far beyond the point of voir dire that any priming effects are likely to fade away.
 Indeed, empirical research shows that priming effects are strongest immediately following the suggestion stimulus, but the effects fade substantially over time.
 Thus, when there is limited time for voir dire, we recommend limiting questions that are aimed to pre-condition, and focusing instead on those that reveal juror bias.

 Put Jurors at Ease